2024-25 Edition

 (Design units: 1)

-Prerequisite: PHYS 7E and EECS 145
+Prerequisite: PHYSICS 7E and EECS 145

 Restriction: Electrical Engineering Majors have first consideration for enrollment.
 Biomedical Engineering Majors have first consideration for enrollment.
 Materials Science Engineering Majors have first consideration for enrollment.